The British DX Club

 ** When sending an email [at] should be replaced with the @ symbol.
 Email addresses are shown this way on our web site to deter spam.

 - RAF Signals Museum RAF Henlow, Hitchin Road, Henlow, Beds SG16 6DN.
 The museum tells the story of RAF Signals, from the early days of wireless through to modern satellite communications and beyond.
 Galleries include a number of communications receivers and transmitters.
-Open first Saturday of month (except January) from 1000-1600.
+Open first Saturday of month (except January) see web site for further details.
 Tel 07778837263.
 NB visitors must bring a photo ID (passport, photo driving licence etc) and book in at the Guardroom on arrival.
-See web site for furter details.
+[NOTE: The museum has been given notice of closure by the RAF.
+It plans to close in June 2024 and start to dispose of exhibits.]
 RAF Signals Museum.

 Bletchley Park also hosts two separate museums which operate independently::